 Deliberation At the conclusion of the hearing, the student will be asked to withdraw and the Committee will decide whether a violation has occurred and what penalty is appropriate.
 The Committee’s decision will be recorded in the minutes and will be communicated to the student, both orally and in writing within 24 hours.

-Documentation The Chair of the Committee shall designate a secretary who shall keep minutes of the hearing and of all Committee meetings.
-These minutes and any other Committee documents, materials, or records shall be maintained in a locked file in the Assistant Dean: Student Services' Office.
-These materials will be made available only to Disciplinary Committee members and to outside authorities as required by law.
+Documentation The Chair of the Committee of Review shall designate a secretary who shall keep minutes of the hearing and of all Committee meetings.
+These minutes and any other Committee documents, materials, or records shall be maintained in a locked file in the Assistant Dean of Student Services' Office.
+These materials will be made available only to members of the Disciplinary Committee and Committee of Review and to outside authorities as required by law.

 *Role of the advisor in the F&ES disciplinary process: the student’s advisor is not an advocate, but rather a source of support to the student.
-The advisor may help the student in preparing for the meeting with the Disciplinary Committee and may accompany the student to the meeting.
-During the meeting, the advisor may quietly suggest questions or issues for the student to raise with the Committee.
-The advisor does not participate directly in the meeting.
+The advisor may help the student in preparing for the meetings with the Disciplinary Committee or Committee of Review and may accompany the student to the meetings.
+During the meetings, the advisor may quietly suggest questions or issues for the student to raise.
+The advisor does not participate directly in the meetings.